- General Requirements

 Catalog Requirements and Time Limits

 Degree requirements and other university regulations are established by the catalog current at the time of initial enrollment.
-Students may complete requirements under the catalog current at that time or any later catalog during his/her JSU enrollment provided the undergraduate degree is completed within twelve (12) years from initial collegiate enrollment.
+Students may complete requirements under the catalog current at that time or any later catalog during their JSU enrollment provided the undergraduate degree is completed within twelve (12) years from initial collegiate enrollment and with a continuous status of active.
 Students not completing the undergraduate degree within twelve (12) years from initial enrollment must update to a more current catalog as negotiated with the appropriate college dean.
+Students returning after a period of inactive status must update to the catalog in effect at the time of return.
+Exceptions will be on a case-by-case basis, presented by the academic advisor in conjunction with the College Dean, and require approval by the Associate Vice Provost of Academic Affairs.
 Students may not combine components of different catalogs.
 Once updated, prior catalogs can not be used.

 Students tracking toward transfer enrollment may follow the JSU catalog in effect at the time of initial collegiate enrollment.
 However, students should be advised that the twelve (12) year catalog entitlement would then start upon initial collegiate enrollment rather than initial enrollment with Jacksonville State University.